‘Mediterranean’

 A friend of mine recommended Gaby’s Mediterranean in Palms, so I thought I would check it out.
 They have a great outdoor seating area, so I was sure to grab one of those tables to enjoy the unseasonably warm weather we’ve been having in LA.

 When I arrived and took a look at the menu, I was a little taken aback.
-Despite having many countries along it’s coast, I have always associate Mediterranean food with being predominantly Greek.
+Despite having many countries along its coast, I have always associate Mediterranean food with being predominantly Greek.
 Of course, Mediterranean could cover anything from Spanish to Egyptian, and in this case, I found the food to be quite Lebanese.
 I was surprised because I typically consider Lebanese food to be Middle-Eastern, but I was also happy because I’ve always liked Lebanese food.
 Did I say Lebanese enough in the last few sentences?
-Continue Reading»

 Turkish Food Week, Part V: Cigarette Bread, Meatballs and Pizza